 Though not quite as expansive as Luray Caverns in Luray VA or Grand Caverns just north of Waynesboro VA, the Caverns at Natural Bridge are still worthy of a visit for anyone making day trips to the area.

-Discovered in the 1890s and opened to the public in 1977, the cavern extends 34 stories beneath the Earth’s surface, making this the deepest commercial cavern on the east coast.
+Discovered in the 1890s and opened to the public in 1977, the caverns extend 34 stories beneath the Earth’s surface, making this the deepest commercial cavern on the east coast.

-Located just a few minutes by car (or a 15-minute walk) from Natural Bridge State Park, the Caverns offers guided tours that last about 45 minutes.
+Located just a few minutes by car (or a 15-minute walk) from Natural Bridge State Park, the Caverns offer guided tours that last about 45 minutes.

 There are several noteworthy rooms you’ll visit along the way, including special features such as small mirrored “lakes” with reflected lights and the massive stalactites and stalagmites of the Canyon Room.